Skip to main content Skip to local navigation

 Linguistics

 Faculty in Linguistics work with topics related to the structure and usage of human language.
-Linguistics focuses on the description and explanation of patterns of phonetic, phonological, morphological, and syntactic structure.
+Linguistics focuses on the description, documentation, and explanation of patterns of phonetic, phonological, morphological, and syntactic structure and how these patterns are acquired by first and second language speakers.
 Sociolinguistics links language structure with its social and cultural context, focusing on the deployment of linguistic resources in discourse, the conditioning of language use by language-internal and social factors, and the role of language contact in initiating and propagating language change.
 Sociolinguistics also has an interest in the social and political relationships between groups of different linguistic backgrounds and in the manipulation of language to signal social relationships, identities, and attitudes.

 Applied Linguistics